What’s the best way to end your sales email?

 - Persuasive call-to-action

 But what most sales development representatives (SDRs) fail to focus on is the signature.
-Prospects of your sales campaigns want to know if you are a trustworthy person and having an e-signature with all the right elements is a way to verify it.
+Prospects of your sales campaigns want to know if you are a trustworthy person and having an email signature with all the right elements is a way to verify it.

 But that doesn’t mean your signature has to look dull and boring.
-You can use that space in your email colorful, and offer something exciting and well, even sell.
+You can use that space in your email to add color, and offer something exciting and well, even sell.

-This article will cover seven things you should include in your email signature (with templates) that you can steal right away.
+This article will cover seven email signature templates that you can steal right away.